 by appointment only, initially focusing on those exams that were unable to move to

-some Industry Certifications, with safety protocols in place.
+now PERT, plus some Industry Certifications, with safety protocols in place.
+All on-campus

 Virtual assistance has always been available throughout the pandemic, and will continue in order to assist with any remote testing platform technical issues.
 You can email our team to request assistance at firstname.lastname@example.org (email is monitored daily).
 We can meet with you via computer using Microsoft Teams and do virtual troubleshooting with you if needed.
 You can also call the Melbourne Assessment Center at 321-433-5879 and the Cocoa Assessment Center at 321-433-7694.
 Live Chat is also available.